New rules about school exclusions

 Following the ruling of the Upper Tribunal in August, schools will have to make sure they have made appropriate adjustments for autistic children, or those with other disabilities, before they can resort to exclusion.
 The case highlighted the need for better understanding of autism and wider reaching autism training for education professionals and practitioners.
 Previously, a loophole in the Equality Act meant that schools didn’t have to make reasonable adjustments for disabled children when they have a ’tendency to physical abuse’ – even when that behaviour is down to a lack of appropriate support.
 The judge found that this “violates the [European Convention on Human Rights] right of children with a recognised condition that is more likely to result in a ‘tendency to physical abuse’ not to be discriminated against.”
 This means that children cannot be excluded for behaviour that is linked to their autism, if no steps had been taken to put the right support in place.

-The Autism Education Trust’s training programmes and resources are designed to help all educational settings 0-25 support their autistic pupils, prepare for the consequences of this ruling and meet their wider responsibilities.
+The Autism Education Trust’s training programmes and resources are designed to help all education settings 0-25 support their autistic pupils, prepare for the consequences of this ruling and meet their wider responsibilities.

 The case, which was funded by the Equality and Human Rights Commission, centred on the fact that children with disabilities that mean they have “a tendency to physically abuse” are not protected by the Equality Act 2010.
 This means that children like 13 year old L (who cannot be named for legal reasons) are not treated as “disabled” in relation to their physically aggressive behaviour and so cannot challenge decisions to exclude them from school.